chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/For-Alex/How-do-we-avoid-incoherence-in-the-ecosystem.md

 > Despite the hard work of many contributors and maintainers, there has been a lot of confusion surrounding the release of 0.12.
 My understanding is that this has happened in the past and is a phenomenon by and large accepted by the existing PureScript community.

-- New language releases that include breaking changes often lead to confusion.
-The "confusion" is not defined in this section, so that we can know what causes it and how to fix it.
+- A PureScript user believes that new language releases which include breaking changes often lead to miscommunication.
-- This "confusion" is largely accepted as "normal" by the community.
-In other words, "it just comes with the language."
+- A PureScript user believes that miscommunication of language releases/changes is largely accepted as normal by the community.

 > As a current user who follows changes in the ecosystem closely it didn’t cause me many problems, but anyone new to PS right now is feeling a lot of pain and (I believe) more likely than not to decide PureScript isn’t an investment worth making.
 The pain is diminishing daily as tools and libraries are updated which is great!
 The good news is that a major update like this creates greater than normal buzz.
 The bad news is that buzz draws newcomers at potentially the worst possible time.

+- A PureScript user sees that major language releases bring higher-than-normal newcomers to the language.
-- New language releases are news-worthy and often draw in a lot of traffic.
-Perhaps people who want to use the language but have been turned off before now think, "Great!
+- Perhaps people who want to use the language but have been turned off before now think, "Great!
 Maybe I can actually understand how to use it this time!"
 Others who have never heard of it might think, "What is this?
 It seems worth checking out."
 However, when either audience checks the site, they are immediately turned off.
 The overall effect is a net-negative for PureScript as a whole.

 > I understand that several factors contributed to the situation, among them:
 > - No central coordination